Post-event round-up: “Poor data quality and flawed attribution: how to overcome the silent killers of marketing ROI”

 With the limitations of last-click considered, it’s no surprise that 21% of attendees said they’re looking for a multi-touch attribution alternative!

-Multi-touch attribution models take a much broader view of attribution and attempt to place a relative value on all touchpoints across the customer journey.
+Multi-touch attribution models take a much broader view of marketing attribution and attempt to place a relative value on all touchpoints across the customer journey.

 Some multi-touch platforms, including our in-house solution Corvidae, also allow you to blend your online and offline activity (TV, radio, etc.) for a much more complete picture of the customer journey.